msdlogic/VR_Toggle_Box/README.md

 # Mapping controls in DCS

 Simple.
-VR Box will appear as a joystick controller so you can select a control and toggle a switch like with any joystick.
+VR Toggle Box will appear as a joystick controller so you can select a control and toggle a switch like with any joystick.

 # Installing DCS-BIOS scripts